 - TOFU – Top of the funnel (awareness)

-This is the top of the marketing funnel which indicates that the visitor is in the awareness stage.
+This is the top of the marketing funnel, which indicates that the visitor is in the awareness stage.
 They may not be aware of your brand or the products or solutions they require.
-During this stage, the user seeks information and answers, which is frequently translated as “I have a problem and am looking for possible solutions.”
+The user seeks information and answers during this stage, which is frequently translated as “I have a problem and am looking for possible solutions.”

 - MOFU – Middle of the funnel (consideration)

-The MOFU consumer has defined their problem and whittled down their options.
+The MOFU consumer sales funnel has defined their problem and whittled down their options.
 They’re starting to consider your brand as a potential choice.
-However, they are still comparing various brands and maybe considering other options.
+However, they are still comparing various brands and may be considering other options.